User Guide

 - Removes the contact at the specified

-from the task at the specifiedTASK_INDEX
+CONTACT_INDEXfrom the task at the specifiedTASK_INDEX.

 Examples: